Vipu97/Pig-Game/README.md

 # Pig-Game
-Simple Dice Game created using Javascipt(Not responsive)
+Simple Dice Game created using Javascipt.

 Rules:
 1. A player can roll dice continuously until it gets 1 or it Hold the score.